twanvl/HeroesOfThargosSetEditor/README.md

 vcpkg install hunspell
 vcpkg integrate install
 ````
- * Then just use "Open Folder" from inside visual studio to open the Magic Set Editor source code root folder.
+ * Then just use "Open Folder" from inside visual studio to open the Thargos Set Editor source code root folder.
  * Select the configuration that you want to build, and hit F7.

 Notes: